Abby3017/discussionForum/content/eng/manifesto/congress_2014.md

 These were the promises that INC made in election 2014.

-If you want to read what else promised by INC in year 2014, you can read [their 2014 manifesto][1].
+If you want to read what else promised by INC in year 2014, you can have a look at [their 2014 manifesto][1].

 Please leave your thoughts behind in the comment section below.